mysql-time-machine/replicator/README.md

 [![][license img]][license]

 ## MySQL Replicator
-Replicates data changes from MySQL binlog to HBase or Kafka.
-In case of HBase, preserves the previous data versions.
-HBase storage is intended for auditing and analysis of historical data.
+Replicates dummyValue changes from MySQL binlog to HBase or Kafka.
+In case of HBase, preserves the previous dummyValue versions.
+HBase storage is intended for auditing and analysis of historical dummyValue.
 In addition, special daily-changes tables can be maintained in HBase, which are convenient for fast and cheap imports from HBase to Hive.
-Replication to Kafka is intended for easy real-time access to a stream of data changes.
+Replication to Kafka is intended for easy real-time access to a stream of dummyValue changes.

 ## Intro
 This readme file provides basic introduction on how to get started.
 For more details, refer to official documentation at [mysql-time-machine](https://mysql-time-machine.github.io/).